chenmingyong0423/go-mongox-doc/docs/en/operator/updater.md

 ```
 The `UpdateOne` method is used to update a single document.
 The `updateResult` is of type `*mongo.UpdateResult`.

 Through the `Updates` method, we can specify the operations for the update.
 This method accepts parameters of type `any`, allowing for any type of argument to be passed in, provided they conform to a valid update statement structure.
 In the example provided, `update.Set("name", "Mingyong Chen")` is used to specify that the `name` field should be updated to "Mingyong Chen".
-For more constructions of update statements, refer to the `update` package.
+For more buildss of update statements, refer to the `update` package.

 ## Update multiple documents
 ```go